 Sessions are usually slightly longer than in standard counselling or psychotherapy.

-Mary is our EMDR practitioner.
+Lynn is our EMDR practitioner.
 Please get in touch with us and she will be able to give you more information.

 We are able to offer supervision to qualified counsellors and trainee counsellors.